Pro Tip: Consider the shape of your patio space before you decide on a table

 • Dining Tables.
 Enjoy meals in the fresh air with dining tables that fit your family.
 Large patio dining tables can seat up to 16 people, while the smallest option, a patio bistro table seats two.
 A patio picnic table, a more casual choice, is great for a garden-side spot.
 Keep the shape in mind, as well—a round patio table may need less room than a rectangular one.
 Select a patio table set that features a table and matching chairs to ensure a proper fit.

 • Coffee Tables.
 With today’s outdoor furniture styles, you can bring your living room outside.
 Complete your outdoor sofa or sectional with a patio coffee table, just as you would inside.

-For the ultimate on-trend patio design, choose a patio table with a firepit.
+For the ultimate on-trend patio design, consider a patio table with a fire pit.
 Afternoon gatherings in the sun will turn into cozy evenings by the fire.